bkruotsalainen/notenook/README.md

 ## 👽 To do
-- [ ] Category notes by deadline/date
+- [ ] Categorize notes by deadline/date
 - [ ] Highlight expired notes
 - [ ] Repeatable notes
 - [ ] Color themes in settings